 Alexandra Handal is an artist who lives and works between London and Jerusalem.
-Born into a Palestinian family, Handal had a transnational upbringing.
-She has lived in a number of cities, among them: Port-au-Prince, New York City, Paris, Boston and Santo Domingo.
+Born into a Palestinian family in Port-au-Prince, Haiti, Handal had a transnational upbringing.
+She has lived in a number of cities, among them: New York City, Paris, Boston and Berlin.

 Handal’s short film, From the Bed & Breakfast Notebooks (2008) was selected for the prestigious New Contemporaries 2009 internationally juried exhibition which showcases emerging artists in the UK.
 It culminated in an exhibition at A Foundation, London (2009) and Cornerhouse, Manchester (2009).
 Her short film was described as a ‘quietly powerful political engagement’ in Studio International magazine (2009) and she was listed among the ‘few names to watch’ in the Guardian (2009).